CLASSLESS ACT – An Unlikely Story

 Pieper has a bit of a different take on the philosophy of success coming through the surrender of self, “Our band is like a team.
 We don’t have any ball hogs on the team.
 Everyone could take the ball and drop 80 points, but we’re here to win as a group.
 So, we’re going to use everyone’s skills and abilities and combine them together to make the Megazord.”
 Day chimes in, “Megazord?”
 To which Pieper responds, “Megazord, which is a Power Ranger.”
 That’s right folks, two Power Ranger references in the same interview.
 Day adds this, “We take our music very seriously, but we don’t take ourselves too seriously.
 So the ego thing, we’ve all been in a million bands before.
 We get it.
 Ego makes good music for sure, but you have to channel that into more peaceful places.”

 Probably the biggest opportunity is coming from holding down the opening slot for The Stadium Tour, which got underway on June 16th.
 Together they have participated in one national tour.
 They hit the road with Dorothy and fellow So Cal band, Joyous Wolf in the spring.
 That tour playing mostly clubs and small theaters is quite a contrast to playing in stadiums.
 As a band they have some hopes and goals for this chance to be at the big dance.
 Pieper shares, “We really pride ourselves on being a live band.
 We just want to come out guns blazing.
 Being the first band, we just want to surprise people because many of them will probably not have heard of us.
 We’re prepared to take the stage and blow minds.
 We’re ready to do that every single night and beyond.
 This tour gives us the best opportunity for that.”
 For Day, it’s a simpler sentiment, “We have huge hopes.
 We just want to get on to everyone’s radar.
 This is our introduction to the world.
-That’s why it’s called .”
+That’s why it’s called Welcome To The Show.”

 Rarely does a new band get to work with a legendary producer.
 Historically, the groups who have, worked with that person before they were a legend.
 So just how does a group of five guys who met over the internet get to have two tracks on their debut produced by one such person?
 Day says, “Our label, Better Noise, were just awesome.
 They found Bob Rock for us.
 It all started with The Rock!
 So he has recorded everyone from Metallica to Bon Jovi to Michael Buble, and of course Motley Crue.
 Bob said, ‘Let’s go to Tommy Lee’s place to record your album.’
 So we were recording and Tommy would walk downstairs every now and then and peek through, maybe air drum for a second and walk up the stairs.
 So Tommy was one of the first people to hear our finished material, just out of curiosity.”
 Because of that familiarity when their management reached out to Motley Crue’s management, Motley Crue was willing to take a chance to put them on the tour.
 “They didn’t have to do that.
 They already had an amazing lineup in place.
 But they gave us a chance because they believe in rock n’ roll.”